 We may redeem the new notes, in whole or in part, at any time on or after November 30, 2012 at redemption prices specified elsewhere herein plus accrued and unpaid interest, if any.
 The Treasury Regulations contain rules for determining the "maturity date" and the stated redemption price at maturity of an instrument that may be redeemed prior to its stated maturity date at the option of the issuer.
-Under such Treasury Regulations, solely for the purposes of the accrual of original issue discount, it is assumed that an issuer will exercise any option to redeem a debt instrument only if such exercise would lower the yield to maturity of the new notes, we believe that we will not be presumed under these rules to redeem the new no tes prior to their stated maturity.
+Under such Treasury Regulations, solely for the purposes of the accrual of original issue discount, it is assumed that an issuer will exercise any option to redeem a debt instrument only if such exercise would lower the yield to maturity of the debt instrument.
+Because the exercise of such options would not lower the yield to maturity of the new notes, we believe that we will not be presumed under these rules to redeem the new no tes prior to their stated maturity.